Rafael07/dnc-projects/Automated management dashboard using Power BI/README.md

 ## Delivery

 The completion of this Power BI dashboard project will provide Company "X" with a powerful tool to streamline decision-making.
 The delivery involves the implementation of an interactive, real-time dashboard that consolidates disparate data sources into actionable insights.
 The deployment will empower the marketing team to optimize campaigns effectively, aligning strategies with the quarterly target.
+For access to the live Power BI dashboard, visit https://bit.ly/3sN5cPf

 ## Conclusion